avvicky/Naanmudhalval_BlockChain/README.md

-# Naanmudhalval_BlockChain
+# Naanmudhalvan_BlockChain

-This repository contains the source code for a blockchain application called "Naanmudhalval_BlockChain".
+This repository contains the source code for a blockchain application called "Naanmudhalvan_BlockChain".
 The application is implemented using Solidity.

 ## Description

-The Naanmudhalval_BlockChain is a simple blockchain that create on part of NSE ACADEMY BlockChain Course
+The Naanmudhalvan_BlockChain is a simple blockchain that create on part of NSE ACADEMY BlockChain Course

 ## Features